Bijan Daneshmand: Film and television

-In 2016, Daneshmand plays the role of university director in Under the Shadow, a 2016 Persian-language psychological horror film directed by Babak Anvari.
-A mother and daughter had terrifying supernatural encounters in Tehran during the Iran-Iraq War of the 1980s.
-The film's world debut took place at the Sundance Film Festival in 2016.
-In 2017, it was awarded with the BAFTA for Outstanding Debut.
+In 2016, Daneshmand played the role of university director in Under the Shadow, a Persian-language psychological horror film directed by Babak Anvari.
+Set in Tehran during the Iran–Iraq War, the film follows a mother and daughter experiencing supernatural events.
+It premiered at the 2016 Sundance Film Festival and received the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer in 2017.

-In 2021, Daneshmand wrote and directed a Persian-language web series, The Bahramis.
+In 2021, Daneshmand wrote and directed the Persian-language web series, The Bahramis.

-In 2022, Daneshmand was cast as a AliReza Jamshidpour, one of the leading characters in Maryam Keshavarz's film The Persian Version.
-The film was premiered at the 2023 Sundance Film Festival in January 2023 as part of the U.S. Dramatic competition.
-It took home the Waldo for Best Screenplay as well as the Audience Award.
+In 2022, Daneshmand was cast as a AliReza Jamshidpour, one of the principal characters in Maryam Keshavarz's film The Persian Version.
+The film premiered in the U.S. Dramatic Competition at the 2023 Sundance Film Festival in January 2023, where it won the Waldo Salt Screenwriting Award and the Audience Award.